JanusGraph/janusgraph/docs/index-backend/elasticsearch.md

 performance.
 Note, that a higher refresh interval means that it takes a longer time for graph mutations to be available in the index.

-For additional suggestions on how to increase write performance in Elasticsearch with detailed instructions, please read [this blog post](http://blog.bugsense.com/post/35580279634/indexing-bigdata-with-elasticsearch).

 ### Further Reading

 -   Please refer to the [Elasticsearch homepage](https://www.elastic.co)